bootcamp-s19/project1-campaign-website/README.md

 ### Remember to deploy to Heroku!

-You will need to follow our example boilerplate to set up an Express server.
+You will need to follow our example boilerplate to set up a MAMP server.

 You will also need to include a Procfile so Heroku knows how to start your server.

 ### If you finish early...